-- England and Germany after playing soccer in Axis Powers Hetalia.
+- England and Germany after playing soccer in Hetalia: Axis Powers.

 - Crouching Tiger, Hidden Dragon: When Jen and Lo fight in the desert, Jen eventually knocks him out only to collapse next to him in the sand.

-- In the 1980s TV series V, Donovan didn't like Tyler, and Tyler didn't like Donovan.
+- V (1983): Donovan didn't like Tyler, and Tyler didn't like Donovan.
 Things eventually come to a head in the last episode of the series where the two of them finally get into a fistfight.
 They manage to beat the snot out of each other with the result that both wind up lying on the ground next to one another.
 Somehow this generates respect for each other in the process.

 - Star Trek: The Original Series episode "Shore Leave".
 While exploring an alien planet Captain Kirk meets Finnegan, an upperclassman who tormented him at Starfleet Academy.
 Finnegan taunts Kirk into a prolonged fight, which ends with both of them too tired to continue.
 It's later revealed that Finnegan was a robot created based on Kirk's memories.